Chibi-Scheme

 => <opcode> ; takes 2 args, sets the field located at the index

-interoperability with many C libraries, but means that string-ref and
+interoperability with many C libraries, but means that

 In general you should use high-level APIs such as string-map